Anti-Inflammatory Meal Plan: 31 Days of High-Protein Meals

 Combining the monounsaturated fats of avocado with the lean protein of shrimp ensures sustained energy levels.
 The healthy fats also help your body absorb fat-soluble vitamins like A, D, E, and K.

-Day 7: Walnut-Crusted Mahi Mahi with Mango Salsa
+Day 7: Blackened Mahi Mahi with Mango Salsa

 Week 2: The Metabolic Fire (Thermogenic Spices)